 Tools Available for a Quick Compliance Check

 There are several tools site owners can use to check WCAG compliance.
-Many of these tools are online and free.
-Google’s Lighthouse now powers the audits panel of chrome development tools.
-To run a report to give an indication of WCAG compliance:
+Many of these WCAG compliance checkers are online and free.
+For example, Google’s Lighthouse now powers the audits panel of chrome development tools.
+To run a report to indicate WCAG compliance:

 - Open Google Chrome for desktop.

 - Go to the URL you want to audit.
 You can audit any URL on the web.